tableau/TabPy/docs/AWS-TabPy-Deployment.md

 ![alt text](https://github.com/AmirMK/TabPy-Amir/blob/master/docs/img/AWS-Deployment/23-Create_Record_1.png)

 It may take couple of mins for record to get effective and working.
+When the record gets effective you will be able to connect Tableau cloud/Desktop/Server to the TabPy server with secured connection via SSL.
+To connect to TabPy, your hostname would be the record name, port number is 443: